-New York State Public Health Law (Article 21, Title VI, Section 2165) requires all enrolled college students born after January 1, 1957 to show proof of immunity against measles, mumps and rubella.
+New York State Public Health Law (Article 21, Title VI, Section 2165) requires all enrolled University students born after January 1, 1957, to show proof of immunity against measles, mumps and rubella.
+All University students must also either provide proof of vaccination against meningitis or sign a waiver of declination for meningitis vaccination.

-These records are required upon entry to the College and are kept on file in the Office of Student Health Services.
+These records are required upon entry to the University and are kept on file in the Office of Student Health Services.
 Failure to comply with immunization requirements will result in termination of your license agreement.